Atomist or Holist? A Diagnosis and Vision for More Productive Interdisciplinary AI Ethics Dialogue: Atomist Concerns Regarding Ethics Statements

 A car could be used to transport an ailing person to the hospital and saving their life, or run over someone.
 Analogously in AI, a fairness algorithm could be used to output unfair results by misspecifying protected attributes.
-The point is that technology can be used for good or for bad and may not be inherently harmful.
+In line with the atomist's commitment to value-neutrality, technology can be used for good or bad and may not be inherently harmful.
 Hence, putting restrictions on it might make little sense.
-Rather, the application of it should be monitored and constrained.
+Rather, applications should be monitored and constrained.